greenfox-velox/velox-syllabus/week-08/README.md

-# Week 8 - Backend
+# Week 8 - Connecting to a Backend

 ## Days
 - JS OO + TAPE